bobolinks-2014/lightning-talks/rake.md

 end
 ```

-How can I find a list of outstanding tasks tagged with 'TODO'?
+Let's find a list of notes tagged with 'TODO'?

 ```
 $ rake notes:todo